programmer90000/driving/signs.md

 Level Crossing means a train is crossing

+Variable Message signs are signs which are displayed digitally, meaning the message can be changed in an instant remotely

 ### Triangle Signs
 - Right Way White Triangle With Red Border = **Warnings**
 - Upside Down White Triangle With Red Border = **Give Way**